Before initiating a background check, the Fair Credit Reporting Act (FCRA) requires you do the tasks below:

 - Provide a standalone disclosure to the candidate explaining the scope of the background check you're ordering.
 States and localities might also require you to provide certain disclosures before ordering a background check.

-- Obtain the candidate's written authorization to order a background check for them.
+- Obtain the candidate's written authorization, which can include electronic authorization, to order a background check for them.
 This authorization is also called a consent form.